brainboxdotcc/DPP/docpages/INDEX.md

 It is created by the developer of [TriviaBot](https://triviabot.co.uk) and contributed to by a dedicated team of developers.

-*This project is now in stable development and accepting PRs and feature requests — Don't be a stranger!
+*This project is in stable development and accepting PRs and feature requests — Don't be a stranger!
 If you want to contribute, just get in touch via [GitHub](https://github.com/brainboxdotcc/DPP) or our official [Discord server](https://discord.gg/dpp)!*

 <img src="code_editor.png" style="margin-top: 2rem; margin-bottom: 2rem"/><br />